eitanf/sysconf/pubs/README.md

 ## How to replicate paper PDFs and analysis

-There are two ways to recreate the documents (which embed the analysis):
+There are three ways to recreate the documents (which embed the analysis), in decreasing order of difficulty:

  * By installing all the dependencies yourself, setting environment variables, and then building one (or more) papers from the command line or Rstudio.
-    1. Make sure that all the R packages in `dependencies.R` are installed.
-You can `source` the file in R and then call `install.packages(dependencies)`.
+    1. Make sure that all the R packages in `deps.R` are installed.
+You can simply run `Rscript ../deps.R` to install all the libraries with the correct version.
     2. Set the environment variables: `export R=Rscript` and `export SYSCONF_HOME=<top-level path where you cloned sysconf>`.
     3. Go in to this directory to build all papers, or the desired paper's subdirectory, and type `make`.
 It should generate the PDF file.
     4. You can also change the analysis code or data (or load it up in Rstudio), then type `make clean && make` to rebuild.